 International Wildlife Rehabilitators Association (IWRC)

 Sarvey Wildlife Care Center is a 501(c)3 recognized non-profit organization and was established in 1981 in Everett, Washington, with a handful of patients from the local neighborhood.
-We have been caring for injured and orphaned animals for over 3 decades.
+We have been caring for injured and orphaned animals for 40+ years.